Installing Your Module

 Now that your computer or mobile device is on the same network as your ML:2 you can access the control panel by opening a web browser and entering the following URL based on your Missing Link serial number:

-Connecting to ML:2 via an IP address
+Connecting via an IP address

 If your Windows computer or mobile device does not support Multicast DNS (aka Apple Bonjour) you will not be able to access ML:2 via its “.local” web address.
 Apple has a Windows installer for mDNS/Bonjour support.
 If you cannot install mDNS services then you will have to access your Missing Link via its IP Address.